cormullion/Karnak.jl/docs/src/syntax.md

 ## The BoundingBox

-The graphics for the graph are placed to fit inside the current BoundingBox (ie the drawing), after allowing for the margin (the default is 30).
-Pass a different BoundingBox to the `boundingbox` keyword argument.
+The graphics for the graph are placed to fit inside the current BoundingBox (by default, the drawing), after allowing for the margin (the default is 30).
+Pass a different BoundingBox to the `boundingbox` keyword argument to control the graph layout's size.

 ## Layout algorithms